5 people are killed, 18 injured by a missile strike in the Russian city of Belgorod, officials say

 Frequent Russian long-range bombardments are occurring as the almost two-year war has become bogged down in mostly trench and artillery warfare, which is destructive but is not bringing much change to the 1,500-kilometer (930-mile) front line.

-Thursday’s barrage was notable for the geographic spread of its targets and the wide variety of missiles deployed by the Kremlin’s forces.
+Thursday’s salvos on Ukraine were notable for the geographic spread of its targets and the wide variety of missiles deployed by the Kremlin’s forces.

 Ukraine President Volodymyr Zelenskyy says that one of his priorities is improving Ukraine's air defense systems.
 He is due in France on Friday to sign a bilateral security agreement as part of his efforts to ensure continuing Western military support.